Overall Score 7.8 Represents average audio ecosystem compatibility score.

 See price on Amazon | See price on Amazon |

-Ingress protection ratings is the level of protection offered by an enclosure, against dust and water.
-The letters 'IP' are followed by two values The first value means protection against solids such as dust, followed by the one that refers to protection against liquids (sweat).
+IP ratings is the level of protection offered by a casing, against solids and water.
+The letters 'IP' are followed by two values The first value of the IP rating represents protection against solids say dust, followed by the one that refers to protection against liquids (water).

-Scoring IP66, the JLab Epic Air Sport's rating for solids indicates that they are completely dust proof, and the second number of 6 means that they can withstand high pressure jet that's 12.5mm diameter, similar to fire hose from any angle for 3 minutes at a distance of 2.5 to 3 meters..
+Having a value of IP66, the JLab Epic Air Sport's rating is read as, the first value of 6 denotes that they are completely dust proof, and of liquids that they can withstand high pressure jet that's 12.5mm diameter, similar to fire hose from any angle for 3 minutes at a distance of 2.5 to 3 meters..

 Compared to the JLab Epic Air Sport, Bose QuietComfort 2 have a rating of IPX4 meaning that